IBM-Cloud/docs-services/services/TwilioProgrammableVoice/index.md

    ![Configure TwiML App](images/06-create-twiml-app-in-twilio-console.png)

-1. In the Bluemix Dashboard, click on your Twilio Programmable Voice Service under 'Services', then click the 'Create connection +' button.
+1. In the IBM Cloud Dashboard, click on your Twilio Programmable Voice Service under 'Services', then click the 'Create connection +' button.
 Connect it to your new Node.js App.